-US will place restrictions on unfrozen Iranian funds
+US to place restrictions on unfrozen Iranian funds

-The United States will maintain restrictions on $6 billion in seized Iranian assets set to be freed as part of a developing prisoner swap deal, under which Tehran is expected to release five detained Americans.
+The United States will maintain restrictions on $6 billion in seized Iranian assets set to be released as part of a prisoner swap deal, under which Tehran is expected to release five detained Americans.

 White House National Security Council spokesman John Kirby commented on the arrangement on Friday, telling reporters that the US would keep a close watch on where the resources are sent.
-He stressed that talks are ongoing, however, and said “the deal is not done.”
+He stressed that talks are ongoing, however, and that “the deal is not done.”

-“Essentially, the funds can only be accessed for food, medicine, medical equipment that would not have a dual military use,” Kirby said, adding “there will be a rigorous process of due diligence and standards applied with input from the US Treasury Department.”
+“Essentially, the funds can only be accessed for food, medicine, medical equipment that would not have a dual military use,” Kirby said, adding: “there will be a rigorous process of due diligence and standards applied with input from the US Treasury Department.”

 The agreement was first reported by multiple media outlets earlier this week, which noted that in addition to unfreezing billions in Iranian funds, Washington would also release five Iranians currently locked in US prisons.
 President Joe Biden has reportedly approved the deal in principle.